 The TCM permits the shifting of gears in automatic vehicles.
 A manual transmission car won’t contain a TCM, because in these cars, it is the driver who handles shifting.

 Various sensors are used to transmit information to the TCM, allowing the transmission to change gears in an optimized fashion for better performance and fuel efficiency.

 Some of the sensors working with the TCM include the wheel speed sensors, turbine speed sensor, transmission fluid temperature sensors, vehicle speed sensor, and the throttle position sensor.
 Additionally, the TCM is monitoring the rate of acceleration, road slope, vehicle speed, and deceleration rate for optimized control.

 Faulty Module Symptoms

-The PCM, ECM and TCM will all create symptoms when going bad, most of which are performance issues.
+The PCM, ECM, and TCM will all display symptoms when going bad, most of which are performance issues.

 When one of these vital modules goes bad, the engine might not start at all.
 When you go to start the engine, any faults can cause the system to shut down to protect it from further damage.

 Additionally, the engine might run with problems.
 If you notice misfiring, stuttering, a rough idle, or stalling, it could be due to a faulty module.
 When this happens, you might also see warning lights on the dashboard.

 2. Transmission Not Shifting Smoothly